paravarzar-shahrokh/paravarzar-shahrokh/README.md

 ### Hi there 👋
 ### I am a researcher, programmer, learner
-- 🔭 I’m currently working on Autonomous Drones
+- 🔭 I’m currently working on AWS DevOps
-- 🌱 I’m currently learning c++
+- 🌱 I’m currently learning Project Managment
-- 🤔 I’m looking for help with internship
+- 🤔 I’m looking for DevOps/MLOps position

 <!--
 **paravarzar-shahrokh/paravarzar-shahrokh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.